Charles Legéndy: Biography

-Legéndy began his university studies at the Budapest University of Technology (Müegyetem).
+Legéndy began his university studies at the Budapest University of Technology (Műegyetem).
 After emigrating to the United States in 1956, he obtained a bachelor's degree in engineering physics from Princeton University (1959) and a PhD in theoretical physics from Cornell University (1964).

 In his postdoctoral years, Legéndy switched from physics to neuroscience and took a series of research positions in the US and overseas, publishing both theoretical and experimental papers.
 In 1985 he lost his research funding and returned to engineering, working in aerospace design (ITT Avionics, Singer-Kearfott), and in database management, until his retirement (2001).
 In retirement, Legéndy joined the Psychology Department at Columbia University in an unpaid position as an adjunct researcher, and (after a 26-year hiatus in publications) resumed work in theoretical neuroscience.

 While in Germany, Legéndy met his future wife Annemarie; they married in 1977, and settled down to raise their children in New York City.